 - hear loud and unusual noises from the sea.

-Do not wait for official warnings.
+Don't wait for official warnings.
 Once on high ground, monitor local media.

 Where to get help